grantsrb/blotching/readme.md

     "model_type": str
-        the class name of the model architecture "digit_embs": bool
+        the class name of the model architecture "hf_model_type": str ("gpt2", "gptj", "llama")
+        if using huggingface model types, can argue the string name of the model type you would like to use.
+    "pretrained": bool
+        if true, will ignore model configuration parameters and use the pretrained version of the huggingface model type. only applies when using hf model types.

+    "digit_embs": bool
         if true, all numbers consist of individual digit embeddings. false is not currently implemented.